I once heard somebody say, “Live simply so you can simply live,” which I wholeheartedly believe in.

 It’s so hard in this complex day and age to keep it simple.
 It’s why I try to make it an everyday intention.
-Otherwise I’d get swept up in FOMO and other people’s agendas.
-We live in this massive commerce and experience driven society – it takes real effort to fall into these traps of convention, reduce our carbon footprint, consume consciously, not buy new things all the time, repurpose what we have, and not create a life full of stuff, repsonsibilites, and committments that suffocate us.
+Otherwise, I’d get swept up in FOMO and other people’s agendas.
+We live in this massive commerce and experience-driven society – it takes real effort to fall into these traps of convention, reduce our carbon footprint, consume consciously, not buy new things all the time, repurpose what we have, and not create a life full of stuff, responsibilities, and commitments that suffocate us.

 Mindfulness and simplicity is everything to me.
-Be mindful with what you buy.
+Be mindful of what you buy.
 Really think about why you are getting it, if you need it, and where it comes from.
 Does it enrich your life or will it inevitably weigh you down?
 Can you afford it?
 Do you need it?
 And why are you really buying it?

-It’s hard to keep that impulse of purchase and instant gratification in check.
+It’s hard to keep these impulses of purchase and instant gratification in check.
 I have to check in with myself all day long so I don’t end up spending $$ on things I don’t need at all and don’t add true value to my life.
 I spend my money on experiences over stuff!

 Please don’t be confused here – I’d be lying if I said that I travel with light luggage.
 Yes, I use a carry-on.
 Yet, it holds many things that you probably wouldn’t expect.
-You can find anything from essential oils to crystals, a yoga mat, superfoods, and wall sarongs in there.
+You can find everything from essential oils to crystals, a yoga mat, superfoods, and wall sarongs in there.
 I’m very used to making myself at home everywhere I go.
-It holds the basics I need to be happy, comfortable and free.
+It holds the basics I need to be happy, comfortable, and free.

 I try to wear life like a loose garment.

 My grandfather always told me that the more you have, the more you own, the more you’re going to have to manage, and that will take up your time.
 I grew up in a house in Germany.
-Everyone in my family has big houses with big gardens, cars, and all of those culturally very esteemable things to have… and I was of course very comfortable in this life growing up.
-However – the life I chose as a adult is the complete opposite of that – tiny apartment, no car, no stuff – lots of time for a life well lived.
-Over time I have watched my family members, as they got older, slowly adapt to my philosophies as well, by slowly downsizing and taking on a simpler lifestyle.
-Because at the end of the day, all that stuff takes up so much time to manage it all.
-Time you could spend doing something more fun.
+Everyone in my family has big houses with big gardens, cars, and all of those culturally very esteemable things to have… and I was, of course, very comfortable in this life growing up.
+However, the life I choose as an adult is the complete opposite of that – tiny apartment, no car, no stuff – lots of time for a life well lived.
+Over time, I have watched my family members, as they get older, slowly adapt to my philosophies as well, by gradually downsizing and taking on a simpler lifestyle.
+Because at the end of the day, it takes up so much time to manage it all – and that is time you could spend doing something more fun.

 The less you own, the less you have to worry about, and the more flexible and free you really are.

-That to me is the art of living lightly.
+That, to me, is the art of living lightly.